joschi/pgq/README.md

 <img src="docs/consumer_loop.png" alt="The consumer loop diagram" width="300" align="right" style="margin: 20px" />
 Consumers periodically ask the queue table for the new messages to be processed.

-- When there is no message to be processed, consumer idles for a `polling interval` duration and then tries again.
+- When there is no message to be processed, consumer waits for a notification on the queue-specific channel.
 - When the consumer finds the message to be processed, it locks it by updating the `locked_until` field with the `lock duration` timestamp.
 - If the consumer fails to update the `locked_until` field, it means that another consumer has already locked the message, and the current consumer tries to find the message again.
 - If the consumer successfully locks the message, it starts to process it.